Flutterando/modular/README.md

 }
 ```

-And to access the route use Navigator.pushNamed or Modular.to.pushNamed:
+And to access the route use `Navigator.pushNamed` or `Modular.to.pushNamed`:

 ```dart
 Navigator.pushNamed(context, '/login');